DreamSketcher/XTTS-Studio-portable-/README.md

 | GPU | — | NVIDIA, 4+ GB VRAM, Compute Capability 6.0+ |
 | Speed | slower than real-time | faster than real-time |

+> ℹ️ The CUDA build includes universal dependencies and detects on its own whether your GPU is supported; if not (or CUDA isn't available), it automatically falls back to CPU with no extra setup.

 ---

 ## ⚠️ Important